The True Cost of Car Ownership

 • Depreciation

 How much value the car loses each year is the single largest ownership expense.
 New cars can lose over 20 percent of their value in the first year, according to Edmunds.
 On average, depreciation accounts for about 48 percent of total ownership costs over five years.
 Depreciation is a vehicle's loss in value over a defined period.
 Used car prices are influenced by supply and demand, so they’ll depreciate more quickly if the market is flooded with used and off-lease cars for sale.
-Some models are known for holding their value over time, so look up the estimated depreciation of the cars you are considering on the NADA website.
+Some models are known for holding their value over time, so look up the estimated depreciation of the cars you are considering on the J.D.
+Power website.
 If a certain car loses value rapidly at a specific point, say, in the third year, you might consider selling it before it hits that cliff.

 • Fuel Costs